jamesr1775/Sorting-Visualiser/Testing.md

 #### Quiz
 ##### Device Specific Layout Changes
-1. On Laptops, desktops and tablets the question choices appear two per row upto a maximum of two rows and two columns.
+1. On Laptops, desktops and tablets the question choices appear two per row up to a maximum of two rows and two columns.
-2. For smartphones, they are displayed on separate rows upto a max of 4 rows.
+2. For smartphones, they are displayed on separate rows up to a max of 4 rows.
 3. The buttons adjust sizes based on the screen resolution.

 ##### Quiz Navigation & User Input
 - Quiz Navigation
-    - The take quiz button appears when the algoritm is selected.
+    - The take quiz button appears when the algorithm is selected.
     - The take quiz button opens up the drop down tab that contains the quiz.
     - A question alongside multiple choices are presented to the user.
     - Confirmed the correct questions and choices are loaded for each algorithm and each question.